 Specific Patient Populations

-Hepatic Impairment: Liver enzymes should be measured prior to initiating treatment with AVANDARYL.
-Therapy with AVANDARYL should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT >2.5X upper limit of normal at start of therapy).
+Liver enzymes should be measured prior to initiating treatment with AVANDARYL.
+Therapy with AVANDARYL should not be initiated if the patient exhibits clinical evidence of active liver disease or increased serum transaminase levels (ALT > 2.5X upper limit of normal at start of therapy).
 After initiation of AVANDARYL, liver enzymes should be monitored periodically per the clinical judgment of the healthcare professional.
-[See WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY.]
+[See WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY]

 Each rounded triangular tablet contains rosiglitazone maleate and glimepiride as follows: